 Ideally done as a custom so that you can pick your partner.
 This can get busy on weekends, so if at all possible, try to schedule during the week.
 We run a ton of these, generally as custom climbs, but offer a few set-dates if you are coming alone and want to hold the cost down.

-We will then hike in to around 6700' where we will leave our camp while we are out on the route.
+We hike in to around 6700' and get setup for an early wake up to traverse to the base of the North Ridge.
 This trip in usually takes around 4+ hours.
 On the evening before the climb we will eat a big dinner, and be sure to get to bed early for our pre-dawn start.

-Mt.
-Baker Climb Day 2: Up early, we must first negotiate the often very broken Coleman Glacier to the base of the route at 7,800' We will often have scouted and marked this route the night before in order to speed our approach in the morning, while leaving our camp in an easy to reach location on the descent.
+Baker North Ridge Day 2: Up early, we must first negotiate the often very broken Coleman Glacier to the base of the route at 7,800' We will often have scouted and marked this route the night before in order to speed our approach in the morning.
+The route tends to slowly get steeper and more complicated as the season progresses.

 Once on route, things remain fairly low-angle before reaching the crest of the North Ridge at around 8,800.
 From here the route narrows and steepens before eventually gaining a 1-2 pitch section of steeper ice leading to the magnificent 50 degree slopes that lead to the summit.
-We then descend back to camp for the night.
-Stronger parties may opt to hike all the way out, but we have often found that people are ready to sleep when we arrive back in camp in the afternoon
+After descending to camp in the early afternoon we then hike back to the trailhead.

 - Steph Abbeg's North Ridge Trip Reports: We have a soft spot for Steph's very detailed and well put together trip reports.
 This is good place to get an overview of the route.